 India’s great outdoors is a playground of rocky mountains, dazzling beaches, magnificent deserts and vast plains.
 From the snow-capped peaks of the Himalayas to the great Indian white desert of Kutch, India is home to natural treasures that will leave you in awe of the country’s bountiful beauty.
 Among these landscapes is the Indian desert with endless sheets of mystical sands that glisten in shades of golden.

-The Indian desert names — from the sweltering Thar in Rajasthan to the icy cold Spiti in Lakadah — encapsulate the diversity of the sands.
+The Indian deserts—from the sweltering Thar in Rajasthan to the icy cold Spiti in Lakadah—encapsulate the diversity of the sands.
 Quench your wanderlust spirit by going the extra mile to explore things beyond the ordinary.
 Because the great Indian desert experience will leave you spellbound by the breathtaking beauty hidden in the country’s natural landscape.
 Not every desert is dull and dusty, some are coastal, cold, polar and even tropical.

 Experience the majestic desert regions of India on your next travel sojourn because they are sizzling experiences that are anything but ordinary.

-6 Indian deserts for an unforgettable desert adventure:
+6 Indian desert destinations for an unforgettable adventure:

 1. Jaisalmer, Rajasthan